bitcoindevkit/bdk-ffi/bdk-jvm/README.md

 # bdk-android
-This project builds a .jar package for the `jvm` platform that provide [Kotlin] language bindings for the [`bdk`] library.
-The Kotlin language bindings are created by the [`bdk-ffi`] project which is included in the root of this repository.
+This project builds a .jar package for the JVM platform that provide Kotlin language bindings for the [`bdk`] library.
+The Kotlin language bindings are created by the `bdk-ffi` project which is included in the root of this repository.

 ## How to Use
-To use the Kotlin language bindings for [`bdk`] in your `jvm` project add the following to your gradle dependencies:
+To use the Kotlin language bindings for [`bdk`] in your JVM project add the following to your gradle dependencies:
 ```kotlin
 repositories {
     mavenCentral()